-The following activities are proposed for 2024:
+The following activities are proposed for 2025:

-1. Identify public and private retention/detention ponds in priority areas.
+1. Continue to identify public and private retention/detention ponds in priority areas.
 2. Address post-construction sediment and erosion control issues as they occur.
 3. Continue to encourage preservation and enhancement of natural buffers.
 4. Continue to require consistency with the 2024 Stormwater Quality Manual.
 5. Continue to coordinate application reviews with the local Health Department.